 According to Davis, the way the child functions socially in the class is a topic that should be addressed at a conference, so inquire about your child’s peer relations.
 A child’s social development is just as important as their academic development, and your child’s teacher will have made useful observations they can share with you.

 “Parents don’t always think to ask, but it’s important to know if your child interacts well with the other children,” McDonald says.
-“Is she a good friend?
-Does she help out if another student is struggling?”
+“Are they a good friend?
+Do they help out if another student is struggling?”